Shakespeare's Hamlet musing about suicide:

 catastrophe-raining, center of power and control, Old Testament God.
 Oh,

-we have mixed in portions—sometimes generous—of Jesus, but we have not seen
+they have mixed in portions—sometimes generous—of Jesus, but they have not seen

 the gracious, serving, human Jesus as the